Delaware's Vehicular Homicide Laws and Penalties

 A motorist who drives negligently or while under the influence and kills another person will likely face vehicular homicide charges.

-Delaware has two types of vehicular homicide: first degree and second degree.
 Second-degree vehicular homicide involves causing the death of another person while operating a vehicle:

 • in a criminally negligent manner, or